schiorean/csv2table/README.md

 * `start_date`: a more complex example, this column can have 2 types of values: 1) `dd.mm.yyyy` specifying an exact date or 2) an integer `n` meaning the number of months from January 1st of current year.
 In the later case we must calculate the the exact date and save it in database.
 (NOTE: Such complex example will be possible only after integrating an embedded language.
 See "Planned features" section).

 ## Documentation

+### Table and column names transformations

+Table and column names are sanitized and transformed before creating the corresponding database table.
+The following rules apply:
+* white space is trimmed
+* inner white space and `-` are replaced with `_`
+* special characters that can be part of the CSV header but can't be part of a database name are removed: `<,>,/,\,(,)`
+* "umlaut" characters are replaced by their normal counterparts (e.g. `ä` or `á` is replaced by `a`)
+* and finally all names are lower cased.

+Example: A CSV column named `Date of Receipt` will be saved in database as `date_of_receipt`.

 ### Configuration files